absmach/magistrala-docs/README.md

 ## Contributing

-Thank you for your interest in Mainflux and the desire to contribute!
+Thank you for your interest in Magistrala and the desire to contribute!

 1. Take a look at our [open issues](https://github.com/mainflux/docs/issues).
 The [good-first-issue](https://github.com/mainflux/docs/labels/good-first-issue) label is specifically for issues that are great for getting started.
 2. Check out the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.